sooyun802/blackjack/README.md

 ## Game Rules

-* Player1 playes in interactive mode
+* Player1 plays in interactive mode
 * House and other players play with the following decisions
 	* Always decide **'HIT'** if current sum is below 13 (sum < 13)
 	* Decide **'HIT'** or **'STAND'** with a 1/2 probability if sum is between 13 and 16